maspen/CNNModelComparison/README.md

 ##### Pooling Layer

 The pooling layer can be though of as a down-sampling layer; it reduces the number of parameters from the input.
 Like the convolution layer, the pooling layer also travers the entire image using a filter.
 This time, however, the filter does not have any weights.
 An aggregation function is used instead.
-There are two types of pooling layers: max pooling (selects the pixels with the maximum value & passes these to the output array), average pooling (calculates the averate pixel value & passes these to the output array)
+There are two types of pooling layers: max pooling (selects the pixels with the maximum value & passes these to the output array), average pooling (calculates the average pixel value & passes these to the output array)

 ##### Fully-connected (FC) Layer